ChongWu-Biostat/prclust/README.md

 **prclust** is a new R package that makes it incredibly easy to use penalized regression based clustering method with R.

+## Benefits
+* It can treat some complex clustering situations, for example, in the presence of non-convex clusters, in which traditional methods such as K-means break down.
+* Apply or modify many established results and techniques, such as model selection criteria, in regression to clustering.

 ## Features

 * Two algorithms (DC-ADMM and quadratic penalty based algorithm) to implement penalized regression based clustering.